dvoraka/av-service/README.md

 ```

 ### JMS checker
 Utility for testing JMS infrastructure.
+It sends a message and wait for a response.

 #### Run
 ```